gh4aniket/MovieFlix/README.md

 ---

-### ⭐ Bookmark Favorite Movies
+### ⭐ Bookmark Movies

-Save your favorite movies locally using AsyncStorage and access them anytime, even after restarting the application.
+Save your favorite movies with a single tap using AsyncStorage, allowing quick access without searching again.

 ---

+### 📚 Saved Movies Library

+View all your bookmarked movies in a dedicated **Saved Movies** screen.
+Your saved collection is persisted locally using AsyncStorage, so your favorite movies remain available even after closing or restarting the application.

+---

 ### ⚡ Persistent Local Storage

-Bookmarked movies remain available across application launches using AsyncStorage persistence.
+Movie bookmarks are stored locally, ensuring users never lose their saved collection between app sessions.

 ---

 ### 🚀 Fast Navigation

-Built with Expo Router for smooth and intuitive navigation between screens.
+Built with Expo Router to provide smooth, intuitive, and seamless navigation across all screens.

 ---

-### 🎨 Beautiful Modern UI
+### 🎨 Modern User Interface

-- Dark Theme
-- Responsive Layout
-- High Quality Movie Posters
+Designed with a sleek dark theme and responsive layouts featuring:

+- Modern movie cards
-- Clean Typography
+- High-quality posters
-- Smooth Navigation Experience
+- Smooth navigation
+- Mobile-first design
-- Mobile-First Design
+- Clean typography

 ---

-### 📱 Cross-Platform Compatibility
+### 📱 Cross-Platform Support

-Developed with React Native and Expo, allowing the same codebase to run on both Android and iOS.
+Developed with React Native and Expo, enabling the same codebase to run seamlessly on both Android and iOS devices.

 ---

-### 🏗️ Scalable Architecture
+### 🏗️ Scalable Project Architecture

-The project follows a clean and maintainable architecture featuring:
+Built using a modular and maintainable architecture featuring:

-- Reusable Components
+- Reusable UI Components
 - Custom Hooks
-- Modular Services
+- Service Layer
 - Utility Functions
 - TypeScript Interfaces
 - Organized Folder Structure